 Step 3: Getting started

 I am happy to offer a phone consultation at no charge prior to our initial meeting to answer any questions you have regarding my practice or your decision to begin therapy.
 Contact us here.
 If you feel comfortable proceeding then we would schedule sessions weekly, bi-weekly, or as often as you need.
-For your convenience, I offer Skype therapy sessions as well.
-I am happy to offer referrals to alternative providers in the area.
+For your convenience, I offer tele-health therapy sessions as well.

 STep 4: Benefits